-Choose from COMM 2623 Persuasive Speaking, COMM 2625 Public - Presentational Spkng, COTR 2624 Vocal Techniques, or COTR 2626 Acting I. Stillman School students are strongly encouraged to take their six hours of required communication courses within the first 75 credits of their curriculum.
+Choose from COMM 2130 Intercultural Communication, COMM 2622 Team Building and the Group Process, COMM 2623 Persuasive Speaking, COMM 2625 Public - Presentational Spkng or COMM 2640 Organizational Communication.
+Stillman School students are strongly encouraged to take their six hours of required communication courses within the first 75 credits of their curriculum.

 A roster of acceptable science courses is available in Jubilee Hall, Room 526, as well as on each student’s degree audit.

 Students are required to complete one 3-credit world culture elective.
 Please consult your academic adviser or the staff of the Student Information Office (Jubilee Hall, Room 526) for a roster of acceptable courses.
 Language courses are recommended.